zhangyj0430/202407-Global-Brain-Connectivity-in-MDD/README.md

 ## Validation
 Validation analysis were conducted by accounting for potential influencing factors.
 1. The inclusion of participants younger than 18 years could account for differences in brain development between groups.
-To address this, we repeated the statistical analysis, focusing solely on adult participants (MDD=1,000, HV=1,029).
+To address this, we repeated the statistical analysis, focusing solely on adult participants.
 2. We employed a leave-single-site-out validation strategy to assess whether the main findings were influenced by specific sites.
 This involved repeating the between-group comparisons, each time excluding data from one site.
 Within each validation, we utilized the ComBat harmonization model to correct for site effects in the remaining nine sites after excluding one site.
 The Dice coefficient (DSC) index was used to examine the similarity between each validation result and the main finding